dansysanalyst/powergrid-doc/docs/table-component/columns.md

 The `$dataField` argument indicates the link to this column's original data.
 This will be used for searching, among other features.

 When joining tables, you may encounter a relationship like "_The dish [name] belongs to a category [name]_".
-As you can see, both tables have the same field `name` (dishes.name and categories.name).
-PowerGrid requires unique column fields to work properly.
+This case is referenced in the [Join Tables](/table-component/datasource.html#join-tables) subsection.

-The next example shows how to reference such relationships using the method `make()`.
+The next example shows how to use the method `make()` to create a column from a joined table.

 ```php{9,10,11}
 // app/Livewire/DishTable.php